-The NY Times obtained confidential government reports concluding that if every diabetic currently taking Avandia were given the alternative drug Actos instead, about 500 heart attacks and 300 cases of heart failure would be prevented every month.
+The NY Times obtained confidential government reports concluding that if every early stage type 2 diabetes is currently taking Avandia were given the alternative drug Actos instead, about 500 heart attacks and 300 cases of heart failure would be prevented every month.
 Avandia, once the world’s biggest-selling drug, was linked to 304 deaths during the third quarter of 2009.

 A bipartisan Senate investigation is expected to release its report today that will criticize the makers of Avandia, GlaxoSmithKline, for failing to warn patients about the potential deadly consequences of taking the drug.

 Scrutiny is also being focused on how your will power the FDA had been running things over the past decade since it had known about this problem for years.
 As early as 1999, experts were warning that Avandia had heart risks and one report by FDA officials flatly concludes that the drug should be removed from the market.

 The Senate panel, which poured through 250-thousand internal documents, says executives for GlaxoSmithKline –quote– “attempted to intimidate independent physicians, focused on strategies to minimize or misrepresent findings that Avandia may increase cardiovascular risk, and sought ways to downplay findings that a competing drug might reduce cardiovascular risk.”

 It is very simple, really.
 The drug industry is willing to kill people for a profit.
 This may well be part of the reason Americans, on average, die more than three years earlier than the people in Canada and Australia.